chaos-polymtl/lethe/doc/source/tools/gmsh/gmsh.rst

 		//Points
 		Point(1) = {L, L*C45, 0, esf};

-- Use the ``Visibility`` options to get the ID of an element or a physical group easily on the GUI:
+- Use the ``Visibility`` tool to get the ID of an element or a physical group easily on the GUI:
 	* ``Tools > Options > Mesh > Tab: Visibility``
 	* Check the adequate boxes (for example ``1D element labels`` for points, etc.)
 	* Choose the label type in the drop-down menu ``Label type`` (for example ``Elementary entity tag``).